shopping Lobelia - two varieties

 Lobelia can also have some toxic side effects if used improperly.
 If you chose to use lobelia at home, make sure you follow the manufacturer’s directions to the letter.
 It’s even better if you can be supervised by a healthcare professional while you’re taking lobelia to make sure you don’t suffer from toxic side effects.

 Overdoses of lobelia can lead to side effects that are severe such as nausea, vomiting, convulsions, and it can sometimes lead to respiratory failure.
 That’s why its critical that you don’t take more than necessary and that you make sure to get the supervision of a healthcare professional who can monitor your use.
-While lobelia has some helpful uses and can be a great treatment for respiratory problems, it’s critical that you pay attention to safety.
+While our lobelia for sale has some helpful uses and can be a great treatment for respiratory problems, it’s critical that you pay attention to safety.

 for educational purposes only